Potassium chloride for potassium depletion

 There may sometimes be other side effects that are not listed above.
 If you notice anything unusual and are concerned, contact your doctor.
 You can report any suspected side effects to a UK safety scheme at www.mhra.gov.uk/yellowcard

 Can other medicines be given at the same time as Potassium chloride?

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Potassium chloride should not be taken with some medicines that you get on prescription.
-Tell your doctor and pharmacist about any other medicines your child is taking before giving them potassium chloride.
+- Potassium chloride should not be taken with some medicines.
+Tell your doctor or pharmacist about any other medicines your child is taking before giving Potassium chloride.

 Is there anything else I need to know about this medicine?